awneet23/whistleblower/README.md

 - **Smart Contract Escrow**: Trustless automated payment system
 - **Anonymous Transactions**: No on-chain link between parties

-## 🤝 Contributing

-We welcome contributions to improve the platform!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## 🛡️ Disclaimer

 This platform is designed for legitimate whistleblowing activities to promote transparency and accountability.
 Users are responsible for complying with all applicable laws and regulations in their jurisdiction.